 Oscilloscope, Function Generator, Multimeter, Signal Analyzer/Bode Plotter, Network Analyzer, Spectrum Analyzer, Logic Analyzer, Digital Signal Generator, XY Recorder, Efficiency-, Average value- and Frequency meters.

 Real time measurements

 TINA is far more than asimulator with virtual measurements.
 You can install optional, supplementary hardware that allows real-time measurements controlled by TINA's on screen virtual instruments.

 TINALab II multifunction PC Instrument

 With the TINALab II high speed PC instrument you can turn your laptop or desktop computer into a powerful, multifunction test and measurement instrument.
 Whichever instrument you need multimeter, oscilloscope, spectrum analyzer, logic analyzer, arbitrary waveform generator, or digital signal generator it is at your fingertips with a click of the mouse.
-In addition TINALab II can be used with the TINA circuit simulator program for comparison of circuit simulation and measurement results as a unique tool for circuit development, troubleshooting, and the study of analog and digital electronics.
+In addition TINALab II can be used with TINA for comparison of simulation and measurement results as a unique tool for circuit development, troubleshooting, and the study of analog and digital electronics.